nortikin/sverchok/docs/nodes/curve/approximate_nurbs_curve.rst

   allow you to specify smoothing factor via **Smoothing** input.
 If not checked, the node will select the smoothing factor automatically.
 Unchecked by default.

+* **Method**.
+Available only for the FreeCAD_ implementation.
+Approximation algorithm implementation to be used.
+The available values are:

+  * **Parametrization**.
+  * **Variational smoothing**.

+* **Continuity**.
+Available only for the FreeCAD_ implementation.
+Desired internal smoothness of the result curve.
+The available values are:

+  * **C0**.
+Only positional continuity.
+  * **G1**.
+Geometric tangent continuity.
+Available only for the "Parametrization" method.
+  * **C1**.
+Continuity of the first derivative all along the Curve.
+  * **G2**.
+Geometric curvature continuity.
+Available only for the "Parametrization" method.
+  * **C2**.
+Continuity of the second derivative all along the Curve
+  * **C3**.
+Continuity of the third derivative all along the Curve.
+Available only for the "Parametrization" method.
+  * **CN**.
+Infinite order of continuity.
+Available only for Parametrization method.

+* **Type**.
+The way how the parametrization is calculated.
+Available only for the FreeCAD_ implementation and when the "Parametrization" method is used.
+The available values are:

+  * **Chord Length**.
+Parameters of points are proportionate to distances between them
+  * **Centripetal**.
+Parameters of points are proportionate to square roots of distances between them.
+  * **Uniform**.
+Parameters of points are distributed uniformly

 Outputs
 -------